 The enlarged colour square shows the position in the semantic colour space of the data the user is looking at.
 In this example, the enlarged red square means that the actual data is located in the RED meaning group.
 The semantic colour space functions as a semantic GPS, the user keeps an overview of the position of the data.
 Shifts from one meaning cluster to another can be tracked.
-The colour space functions as a button giving access to the 8-level interface page.
+The colour space functions as a button giving access to the primary level interface page.

 The semantic colour space indicates with a non faded double colour square what the position is of the data the user is looking at.
 In this example, the opaque square shows that the actual data is located in the white-on-blue meaning group.
 The semantic colour space functions as a semantic GPS.
-Anywhere on the 64-level, the user has an overview of the position or dimension he is in.
+Anywhere on the LEVEL 3, the user has an overview of the position or dimension he is in.
 Shifts from one meaning group to another can be tracked.
-The colour space functions as a button giving access to the 64-level interface page.
+The colour space functions as a button giving access to the LEVEL 3 interface page.

-Below the semantic space a range of buttons makes synaesthetic comparisons possible between the different 64-level sign systems, such as respectively from left to right: colour combination, associated colour, shapes made with shape parameters, shapes made by merging two primary shapes, textures and emotions.
+Below the semantic space a range of buttons makes synaesthetic comparisons possible between the different LEVEL 3 sign systems, such as respectively from left to right: colour combination, associated colour, shapes made with shape parameters, shapes made by merging two primary shapes, textures and emotions.

 Quotes always appear at the bottom of each data page and are alphabetically listed.
 They are placed on specific pages because in its text, keywords show some relationship with the actual content of the page.
 The author(s) reference can be found in the Bibliography where also an overview of all the quotes is available.